metal/metal.js/README.md

 Metal is a JavaScript library for building from simple widgets to full scale applications.

 Even though it's powerful, Metal is very small, being only around 9kb after compressed with gzip.
-It's also really well tested, currently with 99% coverage of unit tests.
+It's also really well tested, currently with 99% coverage of unit tests, besides having great [performance](#performance).

 ## Architecture